Unified Origin of Dirac Neutrino and Asymmetric Dark Matter Masses via a Dirac-Type Leptogenesis: The Model

 where $\Sigma$ and $\tilde{\Sigma}_{ab}$ ($a,b=1\sim4$) are Yukawa coupling constants associated with the dark matter (DM) mass, $f_a$ and $\tilde{f}_a$ are Yukawa couplings that govern DM self-interactions mediated by the scalar $\eta$, and $g_i'$ ($i=1, 2, 3$) are Yukawa couplings related to the DM to the right-handed heavy neutrinos.
+We note that the Yukawa couplings $h_i'$ induce a potentially dangerous DM-neutrino conversion process.
+However, the corresponding amplitudes are highly suppressed by the small parameter $\delta$, a consequence of the $U(1)_X$ and $\mathbb{Z}_4^D$ charge assignments.
+All other interactions between SM fields and DM are even more strongly suppressed by SM gauge invariance.
+For instance, the leading operator that couples DM to SM leptons arises only at higher order, $\dfrac{S^{*}}{\Lambda^{2}}\, \bar{\ell}_{L}\,\tilde{H}\,\psi_{R}\,\phi$, demonstrating that such processes are negligibly small.
+The implications of DM-number-changing processes will be discussed in Sec.~\ref{sec:leptogenesis}.

 The scalar field $\phi$ plays a crucial role in mediating interactions between the dark sector and the heavy neutrino sector.
 It is a SM gauge singlet but with carrying a nontrivial $\mathbb{Z}_4^D$ charge, which prevents direct mixing with the SM Higgs doublet.
 Its vacuum expectation value (VEV) vanishes, ensuring that it does not induce additional mass terms at tree level, while its Yukawa couplings $g_i'$ in Eq.~\eqref{eq:Y2} can facilitate the transfer of lepton asymmetry between the visible and dark sectors during leptogenesis.

 From Eq.~\eqref{eq:Y2}, the mass terms for $\chi$ and $\psi$ can be written as

 As shown here, a pronounced hierarchy arises between the DM mass, $m_\chi \sim \delta v_S$, and the heavy neutrino mass scale $\sim v_S$.
 This separation originates directly from higher-dimensional operators and is reminiscent of the Froggatt-Nielsen mechanism, which naturally accounts for suppressed mass terms through the presence of small parameters.